Ryah/SDV-Downgrader/README.md

 Download the [latest version](https://github.com/Ryah/SDV-Downgrader/releases/tag/Release) and double click the .bat file

 ## Known Issues
-Sometimes it doesn't download the entire game at once.
+* Sometimes it doesn't download the entire game at once.
 I currently have a small workaround where it runs the DepotDownloader program twice to validate the files.
 Not really sure what's causing this, and I can't bugtest anymore tonight since I got ratelimited by the steam login.
 Will attempt to fix at a later date.

-For now, if it doesn't download fully, rerun the tool and download the same version.
+  * For now, if it doesn't download fully, rerun the tool and download the same version.

+* Sometimes, the script continues to download all of the versions no matter what version you choose.
+Can be solved with a simple :eof goto.